This week brings a turn of the lunar calendar-and a prediction for the Year of the Rat:

 That leaves newspapers to seek significant gains in digital subscriptions as an offset.

-The switch has been managed by a few large newspapers—digital subscriptions for the Washington Post, Wall Street Journal and New York Times range from 1.5 million to 3.4 million.
-Each of those newspapers has won significant readership well beyond their local territories, forming an upper-tier of newspapers with national and global followings.
+The switch has been managed by a few large newspapers-digital subscriptions for the Washington Post, Wall Street Journal and New York Times range from 1.5 million to 3.4 million.
+Those publications have won significant readership well beyond their local territories, forming an upper-tier of newspapers with national and global followings.

 The LA Times has fewer than 200,000 digital subscriptions, according to recent reports.
 The newspaper’s own accounting indicates little headway on boosting the total since Patrick Soon-Shiong bought the publication and began investing significant amounts of money into additional newsroom staff and other resources-a development now going on two years.